-The course will not only provide an understanding of how the economic, political, and social changes in the 19th and 20th century have shaped African politics today, but also provide students with skills to do the work of historical analysis.
-We will review and discuss primary and secondary sources, novels, autobiographies, documentaries, and films which all provide valuable insights into the history of Africa.
-The course will equip students with tools to confront single stories, and to come to their own evidence-based conclusions about the past, by unpacking a variety of primary sources.
-The course provides students with the skills required to write a tightly argued essay, based on their own effort at assembling and analysing information from multiple sources.
+During the course, students gain a deeper understanding of how the economic, political, and social changes in the 19th and 20th century have shaped Africa.
+The course also provides students with skills to do the work of historical analysis.
+We will review and discuss primary and secondary sources, novels, autobiographies, documentaries, and films which all provide valuable insights into the history of Africa and enable students to come to their own evidence-based conclusions about the past.
+The course also helps students to develop the skills required to write a tightly argued essay, based on their own effort at assembling and analysing information from multiple sources.

-- When: period 1, afternoon course, 2 meetings per week - Language: English - Admission criteria: elective, open to all BSc and MSc students - Work forms: lectures - Assessment: paper and exam - Mandatory literature: Erik Gilbert and Jonathan T. Reynolds.
-(2012).
-Africa in World History: From Prehistory to the Present.
-3rd edition.
-Several additional texts.
+- When: period 5, afternoon course, 3 meetings per week - Language: English - Admission criteria: elective, open to all BSc and MSc students - Work forms: lectures, tutorials, take-home assignments - Assessment: paper, student presentation and exam - Mandatory literature: Reid, Richard J. (2020).
+A history of modern Africa: 1800 to the present [third edition].
+Wiley Blackwell.